hariprasadBR/bigdata-/README.md

 In this phase, various outputs of the mappers are locally reduced at the node level.
 For example, if different mapper outputs (k, v) coming from a single node contains duplicates, then they get combined i.e. locally reduced as a single (k, v[]) output.
 This phase makes the Shuffle and Sort phase work even quicker thereby enabling additional performance in MapReduce jobs.

+Benefits of MapReduce
+Here are the benefits of MapReduce mentioned below.

+#### 1. Fault-tolerance
+During the middle of a map-reduce job, if a machine carrying a few data blocks fails architecture handles the failure.
+It considers replicated copies of the blocks in alternate machines for further processing.
+#### 2. Resilience
+Each node periodically updates its status to the master node.
+If a slave node doesn’t send its notification, the master node reassigns the currently running task of that slave node to other available nodes in the cluster.
+#### 3. Quick
+Data processing is quick as MapReduce uses HDFS as the storage system.
+MapReduce takes minutes to process terabytes of unstructured large volumes of data.
+#### 4. Parallel Processing
+MapReduce tasks process multiple chunks of the same datasets in-parallel by dividing the tasks.
+This gives the advantage of task completion in less time.
+#### 5. Availability
+Multiple replicas of the same data are sent to numerous nodes in the network.
+Thus, in case of any failure, other copies are readily available for processing without any loss.
+#### 6. Scalability
+Hadoop is a highly scalable platform.
+Traditional RDBMS systems are not scalable according to the increase in data volume.
+MapReduce lets you run applications from a huge number of nodes, using terabytes and petabytes of data.
+#### 7. Cost-effective
+Hadoop’s scale-out feature along with MapReduce programming lets you store and process data in a very effective and affordable manner.
+Cost savings can be massive as figures of hundreds for terabytes of data.